-- Failed to complete formal enrolment procedures prior to course commencement dates - Gained admission to the College by misrepresentation, falsification of documentation or other fraudulent means - Failed to fulfil the requirements for admission or enrolment or breaching of visa conditions including course progress requirements. - Committed an act of grave misconduct associated with the College's academic program reported to the Principal who will take action under the regulations outlined in the Student Handbook.
-One or all of the following actions can be taken against students found to be involved in cheating/plagiarism:
+- Failed to complete formal enrolment procedures prior to course commencement dates - Gained admission to the College by misrepresentation, falsification of documentation or other fraudulent means - Failed to fulfil the requirements for admission or enrolment or breaching of visa conditions including course progress requirements. - Committed an act of grave misconduct associated with the College's academic program or student code of conduct.